 Homemade Apple Crisp Recipe

 Since I was little, apple desserts are my favorite.
 There was something about seeing my mother in the kitchen with her homemade apple crisp recipe card on the counter and the smell of cinnamon filling the air.
-The card was more for show than anything else because I’m sure she made it often enough to bake it from memory, but still it sat on the counter top.
+The card was more for show than anything else.
+I’m sure she made it often enough to bake it from memory, yet still it sat on the counter top.
 While this recipe is a little different than the one I grew up with, it is a healthier apple crisp that I can enjoy!